-Paper 4 will be examined by two 2,500-word essays chosen from a choice of nine questions.
-The questions will be released on 1 June and will be due by noon on 8 June.
-Essays must be submitted via Weblearn.
+Paper 4 will be assessed by two 2,500-word essays chosen from a choice of nine questions.
+The questions will be released on Monday of 6th Week and will be due at noon on Monday of 7th Week of Trinity Term via the University approved online assessment platform.